for Mobile applications on Android and iOS platforms

 During the Security Testing phase we'll identify the Android or iOS application weaknesses.
+The testing process is based on OWASP Mobile Application Security Verification Standard and OWASP Mobile Security Testing Guide.

 Black-box testing is conducted without the tester's having any information about the app being tested.
 This process is sometimes called "zero-knowledge testing."
 The main purpose of this test is allowing the tester to behave like a real attacker in the sense of exploring possible uses for publicly available and discoverable information.